andrewcannan/infinite_realms/README.md

 1. Contact Form:

 * Dropdown Menu: Provides a range of options for users to select the reason why they want to contact the shop owner.
-This ensures that inquiries are categorized for efficient handling.
+This ensures that enquiries are categorized for efficient handling.

 * Text Area: Allows users to compose and leave their message.
-This provides a space for users to articulate their inquiries, feedback, or requests in detail.
+This provides a space for users to articulate their enquiries, feedback, or requests in detail.

 2. Confirmation Email to User: